MicrosoftDocs/memdocs/memdocs/intune/apps/troubleshooting-app-protection-policy-deployment.md

 To check app protection status, follow these steps:

-1. Sign in to Intune.
+1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
-1. Select **Client apps** > **Monitor** > **App protection status**, and then select the **Assigned users** tile.
+2. Select **Apps** > **Monitor** > **App protection status**, and then select the **Assigned users** tile.
-1. On the App reporting page, select **Select user** to open a list of users and groups.
+3. On the App reporting page, select **Select user** to open a list of users and groups.
-1. Search for and select one of the affected users from the list, then select **Select user**.
+4. Search for and select one of the affected users from the list, then select **Select user**.
-1. Review the policies that are currently applied, including the status and last sync time.
+5. Review the policies that are currently applied, including the status and last sync time.
-1. If the status is **Not checked in**, or if the display indicates that there has not been a recent sync, check whether the user has a consistent network connection.
+6. If the status is **Not checked in**, or if the display indicates that there has not been a recent sync, check whether the user has a consistent network connection.
 For Android users, make sure that they have the latest version of the Company Portal app installed.

 > [!IMPORTANT]
 > The [Intune App SDK](https://docs.microsoft.com/intune/app-sdk-get-started) checks every 30 minutes for selective wipe.
 However, changes to existing policy for users who are already signed in may not appear for up to 8 hours.
 To speed up this process, have the user log out of the app and then log back in or restart their devices.